 Key Stage 3

-All students in Years 7 to 9 study music as part of the National Curriculum.
-Students are taught in mixed-ability groups throughout the key stage.
-Year 7 and Year 9 pupils and have two hour-long lessons a fortnight and in Year 8 pupils study music once a fortnight.
+Students in Years 7 and 8 study music as part of the National Curriculum.
+Students are taught in mixed-ability groups.
 Homework is generally of a practical nature.
 Lessons are differentiated to cater for all ability levels.
 Each topic usually lasts for a term and will consist of a variety of performing, composing and listening activities.

 Key Stage 4